 If you are away from your home for long periods and leave the heat off, you may want a smaller toggle point to heat your home quicker and vice versa.

 If you cannot figure it out on your own, a local tech is always just a call away.
-Sometimes a small service fee is better than a huge power bill or accidentally damaging your system.
+Sometimes a small service fee is better than a large power bill or accidentally damaging your system.

 Is Auxiliary Heat More Expensive to Use?